Even if you don't think there is anything worth stealing from your organization, chances are, you are still a prime target for cyberattackers.

 - 90% of espionage threats capture trade secrets

 - 89% of all data breaches in 2015 were motivated by finance or espionage

 Outsider threats are those that come from outside of the organization.
-They can be from hacktivists, other nation states, white hat hackers, or even your competition.
-The type of threat will determine the motive- nation states want an economic or military advantage, while white hat hackers want to expose your company’s vulnerabilities so you can set about fixing them.
-Outsider threats include:
+They can be from hacktivists, other countries, white hat hackers or even your competition.

 - Hackers at competitions trying to expose vulnerabilities for a prize or reward

 - Foreign governments trying to gain access to a defense contractor to learn about the latest military technology in development